-ENGIE worked with University staff on financing options and guaranteed savings, helping to make the program possible.
-The generated savings and the natural gas pipeline rebate from a local energy provider created funding to pay for debt service and an annual comprehensive maintenance program for the turbine.
+The University utilized energy savings and a natural gas pipeline rebate from a local energy provider to pay for debt service and an annual comprehensive maintenance program for the turbine.
 As a result of this additional partnership, the project was completely funded by positive cash flow from the energy savings.

 Real World Learning for Students

 In addition to reducing utility costs, the University was excited to work with ENGIE to incorporate educational opportunities into the program implementation.
 Working in partnership with administration, faculty, staff, and students, ENGIE delivered educational enhancements enabling students to obtain field experience in science, technology, engineering, and math (STEM).
 ENGIE supported energy internships and job-shadowing programs during the construction process, in collaboration with Oakland University’s Clean Energy Research Center.
 Additionally, a live dashboard with data from the cogeneration system is available to students and professors for academic use.